 We throw this word “empowering” about but I did feel empowered.
 I had asked for and got the best birthing experience.
 I’ve heard women who homebirth say they feel like ‘Wonder Woman’ after birth.
 Well, I felt like that too!
 I felt ready to take on anyone after this birth and for the first time, I didn’t suffer from postnatal depression afterwards.

-This is why I started Birth Savvy; to help women achieve the birthing experience they deserve.
+My mission now is to help couples achieve the birthing experience they deserve.
 I want women and their partners to have the knowledge to be the experts in normal birth (it really isn’t brain surgery).
-This means that they will have the knowledge to challenge their obstetrician and hospital policies, if necessary.
-Sometimes women need that little bit extra to have complete confidence in their ability to give birth.
-This is why I decided to incorporate Hypnobirthing to the services I provide.
+But sometimes women need that little bit extra to have complete confidence in their ability to give birth.
+This is why decided to incorporate Hypnobirthing to the services I provide.
 I qualified as a Hypnobirthing Australia™ Practitioner can now offer a truly comprehensive, independent childbirth education service.

 I saw that the Hypnobirthing Australia course gave women the edge to block out the negative influences that can sometimes surround birth and really be able to stay completely focused on getting the birth they want.